krisgeus/ansible_local_cdh_hadoop/README.md

 Create a local working CDH5 Hadoop with ansible scripts

-These ansible scripts accompany the blog at godatadriven.com to install a local CDH5 hadoop in local and pseudo distributed mode.
+These ansible scripts accompany the blog at blog.godatadriven.com/automated-cdh5-hadoop-on-your-laptop-with-ansible.html to install a local CDH5 hadoop in local and pseudo distributed mode.

 Start installing by issuing:

 	$ start-playbook.sh

-This script will source your .bah_profile to setup your ansible installation and asks for the directory to install into.
+This script will ask for the directory to install into.
 After that the ansible playbook is started which will:

 - download the tarballs (hadoop, hive, pig, mahout and spark currently)